Get a free VERDILAB 5ml gift on checkout with any order over 150 EUR/GBP/CHF

 9. Why microplastic is dangerous for our health?

-Discover of plastic and its subsequent use to produce every day-use products definitely makes our lives more convenient, nevertheless this has own costs.
-The costs, which are paid by not only our environment, but also our own health.
+The discovery of plastic and its subsequent use to produce every day-use products definitely makes our lives more convenient, but this has its own costs.
+The costs, which are paid not only by our environment, but also our own health.
+Keep reading to find out what are microplastics in beauty and how to avoid them!

 Some facts about global plastic production